Common Real-World Decode Issues When Using Codable (Part 1)

 print(result)

-iterates through each content and performs try?
+The solution is similar to Scenario 2’s solution; use nestedUnkeyedContainer to iterate through each item and perform a try?
 Decode.
-If Decode fails, it uses Empty Decode to allow the nestedUnkeyedContainer
+If the Decode fails, use an Empty Decode to allow the nestedUnkeyedContainer internal pointer to continue.

 Method a.
 Entity/Model